SOGB

 It was in this context that the Socfin Group, together with a national investor, acquired a majority stake in SOGB in 1994.

 It has implemented an environmental management approach based on the ISO 14001 standard, incorporating the sustainable management of its protected areas.
-This has allowed SOGB to implement actions in the following domains: training, environmental audits, prevention, protection, rational product use, separate waste collection, development of 2 648 ha of protected areas, etc.
+This has allowed SOGB to achieve various actions in the following domains: training, environmental audits, prevention, protection, rational product use, separate waste collection, development of 2 648 ha of protected areas, etc.

 SOGB also attaches great importance to social factors.
 For example, the company constructs primary schools and infrastructure for the plantation workers, but also for the plantation’s surrounding communities.
 The 15 schools constructed on the plantation contribute to the high school attendance rate of the children of plantation workers and villagers in the region.
+In addition, a hospital, equipped with modern facilities, is open to local residents and coordinates the plantation’s prevention activities.

 As a real backbone of economic development in the southwestern region, SOGB is listed on the Abidjan stock exchange: the BRVM (Bourse Régionale des Valeurs Mobilières).